 Yes, if there are rules regarding animal control and health in your city, your service dog must also comply and, accordingly, be vaccinated

-The ADA rules for service animals do not require either an ADA Dog ID card, vest, or special harness for a service dog.
+The ADA rules for service animals do not require either a Psychiatric ADA Dog ID card, vest, or special harness for a service dog.
 However, a lot of handlers choose to have those accessories with them in order to show the public that their dog is indeed a service animal and is on duty.
 In this way, there would be fewer questions, and the dog won’t be disturbed in public.
 The accessories mentioned above are a great help in setting boundaries so the owner can avoid excessive attention and uncomfortable interactions at the establishments.

 No, it is forbidden by the ADA rules for service dogs.
 A person with a service animal cannot be treated differently than the other customers, as well as isolated from them.
 Moreover, the establishment has no right to force a person to stay in a special “pet-friendly” area just because they have a service dog.